 U.S.-based Syntropy will bring cancer data analytics tools to research centers.

-Palantir Technologies announced it is teaming up with German Lab supplies company Merck KGaA for a joint venture that will bring cancer data analytics tools to research centers.
-The partnership is part of the security and analytics firms’ efforts to forge a new presence in health care.
+Palantir Technologies announced its partnership with German Lab supplies company Merck KGaA to bring cancer data analytics tools to research centers.
+This partnership facilitates the firms’ efforts to forge a new presence in health care.
 Dubbed Syntropy, it will combine Palantir’s Foundry data platform with Merck’s Life Science business, MilliporeSigma.
-Syntropy will be designed to assist medical researchers in structuring and analyzing data from a variety of sources and share the insights gleaned with external partners.
+Syntropy will help medical researchers structure, analyze, and share data from a diverse sources and with external partners.

-“Our customers will pay a license fee for a software, enabling them to aggregate and analyze data from highly disparate sources,” Merck Chief Executive Stefan Oschmann told Reuters, adding the JV would not buy or sell any of the data.
+“Our customers will pay a license fee for a software, enabling them to aggregate and analyze data from highly disparate sources,” Merck Chief Executive Stefan Oschmann says.
+JV will not buy or sell collected the data.

-Financial terms of the deal were not disclosed, but the companies said they would each hold a 50% stake.
-Palantir is said to be considering an initial public offering worth as much as $41 billion.
+Although the companies chose not to disclose the deal’s financial terms, each says it will hold a 50% stake.
+Palantir is considering an initial public offering worth as much as $41 billion.